matteoNunz/ImmunoPoli/README.md

 ## Database Generator

 The dataset is drawn from a random generator.
-It allows enforcing parameterssuch as the number of visits, tests, covid vaccinations, families and the proba-bility of being positive.
+It allows enforcing parameters such as the number of visits, tests, COVID-19 vaccinations, families and the probability of being positive.

-To generete a new dataset on Neo4j Aura type the following command in the terminal:
+To generate a new dataset on Neo4j Aura type the following command in the terminal:

 ```sh
 pyhton3 DataBaseGenerator.py